 Cast: Omotola Jalade Ekeinde, Fred Amata, Kunle Bamtefa, Obiageli Molebe, Abiola Atanda and Ted Mukoro

 Year of Release: 1996

-Plot: A couple faces two main obstacles in their relationship; family disapproval and the young lady's frail health condition.
+Plot: A couple face two main obstacles in their relationship; family disapproval and the young lady's frail health.

 Amata played a loving and loyal boyfriend to Kemi; his emotional scenes with her were very moving and one could see the chemistry between the two performers all through the film, yet there were some tense moments that left the viewers wondering if their relationship would survive.
 Kemi tried to be sensible for the both of them (especially Chike) but he angrily thought she didn't love him enough, fortunately she made him realise it was the exact opposite.

 The other themes in the movie were Tribalism and to some extent, Class Difference.
 Obiageli Molebe, best known for her role as the hard hearted Mama Undoka in the rested soap Checkmate; played Chike's mother who was not pleased when she heard her son was dating a Yoruba girl, (Chike's family being Igbo); calling her a 'Lagos Girl' and 'Ngati Ngati Girl.'
 She was openly tribalistic and wasted no time telling Chike she didn't want him marrying a girl outside their tribe, though she admitted Kemi was a well brought up girl.
 And being a hospital nurse, she was far more informed about Chike about sickle cell anaemia and its consequences- as Chike's genotype was AS, he was a carrier, hence any offspring he and Kemi may have (if she's able to carry it to term) would be inflicted with her disease.